UF in Beijing Internship: Chinese Commerce & Culture

 Beijing is a city of contradictions.
 It is the seat of the Chinese Communist Party yet home to fifty-two companies in the Fortune Global 500.
 It is a stronghold of traditional Chinese heritage and yet the laboratory for China’s most innovative thinkers.
 It is an international hub in the country with a distinctly Chinese flavor.
 While Beijing has seen significant up and downs in the past century, it is emerging as a prime mover that governs much of the direction of the world.
 Today, one can be sit in a teahouse near a hútòng that dates back to the mid 15th century and stare across the street at the modern headquarters of Google.

-- Students will complete a series of internship assignments throughout the program
+- Students complete assignments in the pre-departure course and throughout the program

-- This course fulfills the WCBA internship requirement
+- This program satisfies the Warrington internship requirement

-- Credits earned on program go towards the summer credit requirement
+- This program satisfies the UF summer credit requirement

 Business Internship Experience in Beijing